cs1302uga/cs1302-tutorials/unix/README.rst

 websites or online apps, you will also need credentials to initiate a remote terminal session.
 In the figure, the same user credentials were used in both images, which means that that they are both logged in as the same user on the remote computer.
-Since a terminal emulator (|terminal|) is, itself, a program, you can even have two terminal emulators on the same machine connected to the remote computer, as illustrated in the figure below.
+Since a terminal emulator is, itself, a program, you can even have two terminal emulators on the same machine connected to the remote computer, as illustrated in the figure below.

-.. |terminal| image:: img/terminal.svg

 .. figure:: img/multi-user.png